All the best things to do in Edinburgh – the historic heart of Scotland

 Princes Street Gardens are two adjacent public parks in the centre of Edinburgh.
 If you need to take a break from visiting Edinburgh Castle you will find the gardens at the foot of the castle.
 The Gardens were created in the 1820s following the long draining of the Nor Loch and building of the New Town, beginning in the 1760s.

 The gardens run along the south side of Princes Street and are divided by The Mound, on which the National Gallery of Scotland and the Royal Scottish Academy buildings are located.
-The larger West Princes Street Gardens cover 29 acres and extends to the adjacent churches of St. John’s and St. Cuthbert’s.
+The larger West Princes Street Gardens cover 29 acres and extend to the adjacent churches of St. John’s and St. Cuthbert’s.

 Edinburgh Fringe Festival